SilentVoid13/Templater/README.md

 You can call a user function using the usual function calling syntax: `tp.user.<user_function_name>()`, where `<user_function_name>` is the name you defined in the settings.

-For example, if you defined a user function named `echo` like in the above screenshot, a complete user command declaration would be: `<% tp.user.echo() %>`
+For example, if you defined a user function named `echo` like in the above screenshot, a complete user command invocation would look like: `<% tp.user.echo() %>`

 #### User Functions Arguments